csc-training/high-level-gpu-programming/docs/03-memory-access-hierarchy.md

 <div align="center"><small>Compute Unit in an AMD GPU.</small></div>
 </div>

-- the work-items are physically locked in sub-groups 64 or 32 in GPUs.
+- the work-items are physically locked in sub-groups (typically 64 or 32).
-- an instruction is executed by all items in the sub-group (in 4 cycles).
+- an instruction is executed by all items in the sub-group (eg, 4 cycles).
 - memory accesses are done per sub-group in contiguous blocks.
 - threads in a sub-group should operate on elements close to each other.
 - local shared memory can be used to improve the memory accesses.